Michael Govan

 MG

-All those professors were at the later part of their careers.
-They were elders by that time.
-I had amazing studio critiques from Allan Kaprow.
-They were performances.
+All those professors were in the later stages of their careers.
+They were elders by that point.
+I had amazing studio critiques from Allan Kaprow—they were performances.
 [Laughs.]
-He would talk about art in terms of what part of the body it came from.
-The catch is Allan Kaprow, being a conceptual artist, was particularly interested in my museum work.
-When it was discussed, he proposed that the Williams College Museum would be a hybrid role.
-I would be able to get credit for working at the museum as part of my art graduate education.
-Allan Kaprow had proposed that the Guggenheim be left empty to make it into an artwork, the show would be emptiness.
-He was really interested in the museum as a site of conceptual thought.
-I would literally spend two weeks in San Diego and then two weeks back in Europe or New York on the road.
+He would talk about art in terms of which part of the body it came from.
+The catch was that Kaprow, being a conceptual artist, was particularly interested in my museum work.
+When it came up, he proposed that my role at the Williams College Museum could function as a kind of hybrid—that I could get credit for working at the museum as part of my graduate art education.

 EO